 SALES AND INVENTORIES

-Fifty-nine percent reported capital outlays, down 1 point.
-Of those making expenditures, 39 percent reported spending on new equipment (down 3 points), 23 percent acquired vehicles (down 1 point), and 13 percent improved or expanded facilities (down 3 points).
-Six percent acquired new buildings or land for expansion (down 1 point) and 12 percent spent money for new fixtures and furniture (up 3 points).
-The percent of owners planning capital outlays fell 5 points to 27 percent.
-The recovery from the hurricanes will undoubtedly raise these numbers.
-Plans were most frequent in agriculture (29 percent), the wholesale trades (28 percent), and manufacturing (38 percent).
+Sixty-four percent reported capital outlays, up 6 points, the highest reading since February 2018.
+Of those making expenditures, 44 percent reported spending on new equipment (up 3 points), 29 percent acquired vehicles (up 3 points), and 19 percent improved or expanded facilities (up 3 points).
+Six percent acquired new buildings or land for expansion (down 1 point) and 14 percent spent money for new fixtures and furniture (up 1 point).
+Overall, a very solid investment performance, supportive of continued improvements in productivity and real wages.

 COMPENSATION AND EARNINGS

-Two percent of owners reported that all their borrowing needs were not satisfied, down 1 point and historically very low.
-Thirty-three percent reported all credit needs met (down 1 point) and 51 percent said they were not interested in a loan, up 2 points.
-Only 1 percent reported that financing was their top business problem compared to 21 percent citing taxes, 16 percent citing regulations and red tape, and 19 percent the availability of qualified labor.
-Twenty-nine percent of all owners reported borrowing on a regular basis (down 2 points).
-The average rate paid on short maturity loans was up 10 basis points at 5.6 percent, little changed even as the Federal Reserve raises rates.
+Three percent of owners reported that all their borrowing needs were not satisfied, down 1 point and historically very low.
+Thirty-four percent reported all credit needs met (up 2 points) and 54 percent said they were not interested in a loan, up 3 points.
+Four percent reported their last loan was harder to get than the previous one, unchanged and historically low.
+Two percent reported that financing was their top business problem (unchanged) compared to 16 percent citing taxes.
+The percent of owners reporting paying a higher rate on their most recent loan was 12 percent, down 1 point.
+Thirty-one percent of all owners reported borrowing on a regular basis (unchanged).
+The average rate paid on short maturity loans rose 110 basis points to 7.8 percent.
+Overall, credit markets have been very supportive of growth and will not likely become an impediment this year, even if lending rates do rise.